(based on [GR21a])

 On the one hand, the community seems to pretty much agree that a standardization that addresses many systems modeling needs is necessary; to quote Wittgenstein, “The limits of my language mean the limits of my world.”
 On the other hand, we know from UML, that trying to cover every aspect and viewpoint leads to a complex language, which in turn leads to reluctance to learn and adopt the language.
 Possible solutions to this challenge will not be to reduce the complexity of the language, but to modularize the language in such ways that it can be used and learned in pieces, without having to deal with the rest of the language in total.
 Both natural language, as well as typical electrical and mechanical engineering norms, are often built that way.
 Such modularization should not only include the syntax, but also the internal tool representations and semantics.
 Therefore, we suggest:

-Make SysML modular in all relevant dimensions.
+Suggestion: Make SysML modular in all relevant dimensions.

 It would be very helpful if SysML is not presented as a big blob, but rather as a set of “packages” or “layers” of individually usable sub-languages.
 We suggest:

-SysML should become a library of independent, individually usable languages, and with a clear understanding of how they relate.
+Suggestion: SysML should become a library of independent, individually usable languages, and with a clear understanding of how they relate.

 Standards need to be produced collaboratively by individuals.
 Frequently, these collaborators seek compromise to arrive at the best possible effort and results, but they are sometimes biased by their own personal background and by their own company’s interests that are supporting their participation in the standardization committee.
 In the case of SysML (and formerly UML), stakeholders are often tool vendors who have their own specific goals and objectives, and want to protect their own intellectual property (e.g., algorithms, tools, and processes) against becoming outdated because of different interpretations of the language in the standard.
 This may be even more prevalent for large user groups that have adopted specific tools and the embedded version of the SysML language that is manifest in such tools in certain forms.
 This is a typical phenomenon, where the tool developers originally create clever ideas, which might really be an optimal realization based on their target domain and their own background.
 But once these algorithms are implemented, they become a legacy asset and contribute toward the complexity of a standardization effort.
 As a result, compromises among the committee stakeholders often leave the semantics of the language open to interpretation in some subtle nuances, allowing several different tool-realizations to be valid.
 This has advantages (e.g., domain-specific specializations are possible), but also creates disadvantages (e.g., the less precise a language is defined, the more difficult for users to understand it).
 Therefore, we also suggest:

-Make SysML a language with precise syntax and semantics.
+Suggestion: Make SysML a language with precise syntax and semantics.

 And to overcome the tool vendor and other stakeholder bias:

-Ask researchers to identify optimal language syntax and semantics design.
+Suggestion: Ask researchers to identify optimal language syntax and semantics design.

 This recommendation, however, raises another important issue, which can be observed in typical standardization processes.
 If a goal is to make a language precise, then a “meta-language” is needed that supports the description of both syntax and semantics.
 For the syntax, we have mainly two approaches, namely grammars for the textual models and metamodels (often expressed as class diagrams) for visual models.
 The desire for a precise semantics is not surprising, because the majority of stakeholders for a standardization process must be able to understand the standard.
 The semantics of a modeling language, however, cannot be defined easily using a class diagram.
-Many research papers, including some from the authors of this editorial, have been investigating approaches that produce a precise and understandable semantics.
-Please note that we use the term semantics as “meaning of a model” as opposed to “behavior of a program”, because each modeling language ( including class diagrams) has semantics, but some languages are focused on structure instead of behavior.
+Many research papers, including some from the authors of this essay, have been investigating approaches that produce a precise and understandable semantics.
+Please note that we use the term semantics as “meaning of a model” as opposed to “behavior of a program”, because each modeling language (including class diagrams) has semantics, but some languages are focused on structure instead of behavior.
 Because class diagrams are too restricted in their expressivity, we suggest: